da-jiawei/personal-website/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
+Jiawei Da is a postdoc at the University of Texas at Austin.
+His research interests include soil science, low-temperature stable isotope geochemistry, carbon cycle, and paleoclimate.

-Alice Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
+is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.